WordPress image optimization is one of the most effective ways to boost your overall site speed.

 Whilst the file size of the image changes, the actual quality of it stays the same.
 CW Image Optimizer It utilizes Linux littleutils, which means that your images will never leave your server.

 This plugin optimizes your images by adding alt and title attributes.
-This optimizes your images, because it will automatically add keywords, which make it more likely for your site and posts to show up on search engines.
+This is important when it comes to getting your images to show up in Google searches.

-Overall, these are just a handful of image optimization plugins which can be found on the internet.
+Overall, these are just a handful of WordPress image optimization plugins which can be found on the internet.
 You can use more than one at a time but be wary as they may conflict with each other.
-Using one plugin is advised.
+There's only really need to use one image optimization plugin, which is what we advise.

 The plugins listed are the most prominent and are packed with useful features which makes the task very convenient.
 If these plugins are used to your advantage, then it will boost your site's SEO, and will drive more traffic to your website.